 A search session scoped to the current workflow job.

-signal: ((signalId: string, data: Record<any, any>) => Promise<string>) = signal
+signal: ((signalId: string, data: Record<any, any>, expire?: string) => Promise<string>) = signal

 Type declaration

-• (signalId, data): Promise<string>
+• (signalId, data, expire?): Promise<string>

-• Sends a signal payload to a paused workflow thread that is awaiting this signalId via waitFor().
+• Sends a signal payload to a paused workflow thread that is awaiting this signalId via condition().
 Signals are the primary mechanism for inter-workflow communication and for delivering results from hook functions back to the orchestrating workflow.

 • Another workflow function